 However, it's crucial to understand that DIY holidays, where you book all the elements yourself separately (ie, flight, hotel, transfers), do NOT get any cover from ATOL.
 The only way to get any level of protection is via the Section 75 route above, so try and make sure you use a credit card for some of the cost - read the Section 75 guide.

-Generally these are what I call the “Sad Fart” rights from the Sale of Goods Act 1979.
+Generally these are what I call the “Sad Fart” rights from the Consumer Rights Act 2015.
 That's because they must be Satisfactory quality, As Described, Fit for purpose And last a Reasonable length of Time.
 For more details on your statutory shopping rights, see the Consumer Rights guide.